akhi07rx/WIFI-Password-Recovery/README.md

 # Recover Wi-Fi Password Using CMD, Windows PowerShell

-This guide will show you how to recover Wi-Fi passwords on a Windows PC using CMD & Windows PowerShell
+This guide will show you how to recover Wi-Fi passwords on a Windows PC using CMD, Windows PowerShell

 ## Reveal Target Wi-Fi Password